 Job Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) reports job prospects for arbitrators, mediators and conciliators are likely to increase by 9% over the 2014-2024 decade.
+The U.S. Bureau of Labor Statistics (BLS) reports job prospects for arbitrators, mediators and conciliators are likely to increase faster than average by 8% over the 2018-2028 decade.
 Labor relations managers typically perform conflict management duties as part of human resource departments.
-Opportunities for human resource managers are expected to expand by 9% between 2014 and 2024, according to the BLS.
-Figures from the BLS indicate the average salary for arbitrators, mediators and conciliators was $69,060 in 2015, and human resources managers were paid an average of $117,080 that year.
+Opportunities for human resource managers are expected to expand by 7% between 2018 and 2028, according to the BLS.
+Figures from the BLS indicate the average salary for arbitrators, mediators and conciliators was $72,760 in 2018, and human resources managers were paid an average of $126,700 that year.

 Most jobs in arbitration, mediation and conciliation require a bachelor's degree, often in business, judicial administration or public administration.
 Many social science degree programs will also suffice.
 Higher-level ADR positions usually require a master's degree.